njesus15/TA-Knowledge-Distillation-for-Low-Precision-Neural-Networks/README.md

 Short example on ResNetQ_Example.ipynb notebook prints forward pass outputs which include quantized activations and weights.

+### Update 4/21/20
+* (Aakash) Updated pipeline to take in parameters for teacher and student precision.
+Trains teacher model, copies weights to student model and then trains student model

 # Baselines
 - TTQ (Zuh et al) uses achieves state-of-the-art accuracy with ternary weights and 32 bit activations achieving 33.4% top1 accuracy with resnet 18